 To harvest blackberries, gently pick the fruit from the plant, being careful not to damage the new primocanes or new shoots.
 Once harvested, blackberries can be stored in the refrigerator for a couple of days or frozen for later use.

-How to Grow Blackberries – Pests & Diseases
+Blackberry Pests & Diseases

-It’s also important to keep the area around the blackberry plants clean and free of debris, which can harbor pests and disease.
+If you notice any issues, consider using balanced fertilizer to keep the plants healthy.
+It's also important to keep the area around the blackberry plants clean and free of debris, which can harbor pests and disease.
 Regular pruning can also help keep the plants healthy and reduce the risk of fungal diseases.

 There’s nothing better than a hot blackberry pie with ice cream… But there are so many ways to use homegrown blackberries including: